Mandaeans: Iranian Mandaeans

-They were mainly employed as goldsmiths, passing their skills from generation to generation.
-After the fall of the shah, its members faced increased religious discrimination, and many emigrated to Europe and the Americas.

 In Iran, the Gozinesh Law (passed in 1985) has the effect of prohibiting Mandaeans from fully participating in civil life.
 This law and other gozinesh provisions make access to employment, education, and a range of other areas conditional upon a rigorous ideological screening, the principal prerequisite for which is devotion to the tenets of Islam.
 These laws are regularly applied to discriminate against religious and ethnic groups that are not officially recognized, such as the Mandaeans, Yarsanis and Baháʼís.

 In 2002, the US State Department granted Iranian Mandaeans protective refugee status.
 Since then, roughly 1,000 have emigrated to the US, now residing in cities such as San Antonio, Texas.
 On the other hand, the Mandaean community in Iran has increased over the last decade because of the exodus from Iraq of the main Mandaean community, which used to be 50,000–70,000 strong.